Tag Archives: book

 February 7, 2015Posted by on

-When I first began blogging on My Telegraph there seemed to be a continual cry of, OH NO!
+When I first began blogging there seemed to be a continual cry of, OH NO!
 Not another blog on blogging!
-My search for a ‘decent’ site had led me there and having lurked off stage – so to speak – I decided to blog there, beginning with non-controversial blogs.
+My search for a ‘decent’ site had led me to the now defunct My Telegraph website where I decided to blog.
 I thought the site often treated newcomers in a very unfriendly manner, certainly not in any way that could be termed ‘an honest critique’ of their blog content or its presentation.

 Some five or more years later, the world has moved on.
 Amateur bloggers like myself who now know how the professional media have commandeered the internet – if they’re wise – have given up any delusions of grandeur that they may have held, or are captives of that media.
 Still, blogging does give voice to the ‘common man’ (I’m sure you ladies know my intent) and both the professional media and amateur bloggers are learning to use ‘blogs’ effectively.
 So!
 Cue Aaron Copland and Fanfare for the Common Man (article).
 Read more of this post